bcdasilv/code-style-mining/README.md

 For the purposes of running the Java analysis code, one needs to supply the given information:

+- The personal auth token generated from GitHub.

 authToken = "\<auth token\>"

-- This is the personal auth token generated from GitHub.
+- The file path for the local storage of the file being parsed.

 tempFilePath = "\<temp file path>\"

-- This is the file path for the local storage of the file being parsed.
+- The :owner/:repo that is used in a GET through the GitHub API.

 repoURLsPath = "\<repo urls path\>"
-- This is the :owner/:repo that is used in a GET through the GitHub API.